 For years I bounced from search engine, to database, back and forth while hunting my personal information.
 For someone who is just starting out on this endeavor, I believe there is a more organized and time-saving way to approach the removal process.
 Below I will describe an overview of how I approach this project.
 The links may change over time, but the methodology will likely save you a great deal of time and enable you to accomplish more of your effort more quickly.
 The following list is also not all inclusive.
 It represents a calculated approach, targeting specific websites, in a specific order to help streamline your removal efforts.
 A more comprehensive list is constantly maintained at the following link and should also become referenced as you find yourself getting deeper into this project.

 The following is my strategic work-flow for information removal.
-Once complete, it will likely represent about 80% of what a person can accomplish on their own.
+Once complete, it will likely represent about 80% of what a person can accomplish on their own, in a short period of time.
 The time savings over a “shotgun approach” is tremendous, leaving more time for you to spend on some of the harder to accomplish removal efforts with major data-brokers if you choose to take this a step further.

 PHASE 0: (Preparation): Online Research, set up email account for removal collection.